Omar Touray

 From April 2002 to September 2007, Touray was the Gambian Ambassador to Ethiopia, with additional accreditation as Permanent Representative to the African Union, the United Nations Economic Commission for Africa, and the United Nations Environment Programme, as well as High Commissioner to South Africa and Kenya.
-He was appointed as Gambia's Permanent Representative to the United Nations in September 2007 before being appointed as Secretary of State for Foreign Affairs on March 19, 2008, replacing Crispin Grey-Johnson.
-Touray was sworn in as Secretary of State on March 26.
+He was appointed Gambia's Permanent Representative to the United Nations in September 2007 before being appointed Secretary of State for Foreign Affairs on 19 March 2008, replacing Crispin Grey-Johnson.
+Touray was sworn in as Secretary of State on 26 March 2008.
 After his sacking in September 2009, he was employed by the Islamic Development Bank in Saudi Arabia and the Ivory Coast.

-In October 2021, Omar Touray, was unanimously appointed as the new president of the ECOWAS Commission for the period 2022–2026.
+In October 2021, Omar Touray, was unanimously appointed the new president of the ECOWAS Commission for the period 2022–2026.